ad9311/xpense/README.md

 - This web app uses ruby 3.0.1.
 Make sure you are using the correct version. `rvm use 3.0.1`</br>
 Then check your currently ruby version with `ruby --version`</br>
 - PostgreSQL should be installed previously.
-Make sure that it is install by entering the following command on the terminal `postgres --version`</br>
+Make sure that it is installed by entering the following command on the terminal `postgres --version`</br>
 If no version is provided you will need to install it.
 [Get PostgreSQL](https://www.postgresql.org/download/).</br>
 - Javascript package manager [npm](https://docs.npmjs.com/getting-started).
 Again, make sure it is installed.
 Run `npm --version`